tomaszkacprzak/tomaszkacprzak.github.io/index.md

 - I was the lead organizer for the workshop ["Artificial Intelligence Methods in Cosmology"](https://sites.google.com/site/aicosmo2019/), held in Monte Verita, Ascona, 9-12 June 2019.

+### Machine learning for applied physics and climate science

+At PSI, I work on a number of projects advancing the applications of machine learning to applied physics and climate simulations:

+- I lead of the collaborative project "Robust and scalable Machine Learning algorithms for Laue 3-Dimensional Neutron Diffraction Tomography" at the PSI.
+Our novel approach to indexing of polycrystalline diffraction patterns from neutron tomography is capable of analyzing 10x larger samples with 100x gain in speed, compared to prevsious methods.
+The upcoming package LaueOT will avalilable at [Github](https://github.com/LaueOT/laueotx).

+- I am the lead data scientist at SDSC's contribution to the [Exclaim](https://exclaim.ethz.ch) project.
+I am developing fast and versatile methods for compressing massive climate simulations, aiming at 1 km resolution maps produced by the upcoming Alps supercomputing cluster at CSCS.
+I am investigating possible applications of machine learning techniques to aid the efficiency and accuracy of climate simulations.

 ### Dark Energy Survey

 I am a Bilder of the [Dark Energy Survey](http://www.darkenergysurvey.org), the largest ground-based cosmological observational survey to date.
 I have been involved in DES since 2012, with the following contributions: